 Government price controls are situations where the government sets prices for particular goods and services.
-This can take various forms such as:

 - Minimum prices – Prices can’t be set lower (but can be set above)

 - Maximum price – Limit to how much prices can be raised (e.g. market rent)

 - Buffer stocks – Where government keep prices within a certain band

 - Limiting price increases – In a privatised monopoly (e.g. electricity, gas, water – where there is no competition) the government regulator may play a role in limiting how much prices can be increased.
 In the UK, regulators use a formula like RPI-X.